The motivic anabelian geometry of local heights on abelian varieties: Representations on pro-unipotent groups

-We shall say that $U$ is a \emph{(continuous)\footnote{We will omit the word ``continuous'' throughout this paper, following from the standard practice in discussing linear $p$-adic representations.} representation of $G$ on a finitely generated pro-unipotent) group} just when the following equivalent conditions hold: \begin{enumerate} \item the action of $G$ on $U(\Q_\ell)$ is continuous; \item the action of $G$ on $\Lie(U)$ is continuous; \item the action of $G$ on each $J_n\O(U)$ is continuous. \end{enumerate} In this, the topology on $U(\Q_\ell)$ for $U$ finite-dimensional is the natural topology on $\Q_\ell$-points, while for general $U=\liminv U_n$ (with $U_n$ finite-dimensional) it is the inverse limit topology on $U(\Q_\ell)=\liminv U_n(\Q_\ell)$.
-Similar conventions will apply throughout this paper for the points of pro-affine varieties in topological $\Q_\ell$-algebras. \begin{proof}[Proof of equivalence] It is obvious from the description in section \ref{sss:J-filtration_O(U)} that the $J$-filtration is $G$-invariant, since the augmentation ideal in $\O(U)^\dual$ is characteristic (for the Hopf algebra structure).
+We shall say that $U$ is a \emph{(continuous)\footnote{We will omit the word ``continuous'' throughout this article, following from the standard practice in discussing linear $\ell$-adic representations.} representation of $G$ on a finitely generated pro-unipotent group} just when the following equivalent conditions hold: \begin{enumerate} \item the action of $G$ on $U(\Q_\ell)$ is continuous; \item the action of $G$ on $\Lie(U)$ is continuous; \item the action of $G$ on each $J_n\O(U)$ is continuous. \end{enumerate} In this, the topology on $U(\Q_\ell)$ is the natural one\footnote{The natural topology on the $\Q_\ell$-points of an affine $\Q_\ell$-scheme $U$ is the subspace topology on $U(\Q_\ell)\subseteq\Q_\ell^n$ arising from embedding $U$ as a closed subscheme of an affine space $\A^n$, perhaps of infinite dimension.
+This is independent of the choice of embedding.
+When $U$ is a pro-unipotent group, this embedding of course can be chosen to be the isomorphism between $U$ and its Lie algebra.} induced by the topology on $\Q_\ell$. \begin{proof}[Proof of equivalence] $G$-invariance of the conilpotency filtration follows from its definition in terms of kernels of $G$-equivariant maps.